berserker95/micro-front-end-angular/README.md

-# Luigi example application written in Angular
+# Micro front-end application with Angular and Luigi framework

 ## Overview